Oct 02, 2021

 I could continue listing the other lies contained within Starmer’s leadership prospectus but that work has already been done by Evolve Politics and can be found here.

-Starmer and the Tories have different reasons for spreading the big lie.
-I will explain first why the Tories tell the lie and then why Keir Starmer repeats that Tory propaganda.
+Starmer and the Tories have different reasons for telling the big lie.
+I will explain the Tories' reason first and then the reason Starmer's repeats that Tory propaganda.

 Keir Starmer tells the lie for two reasons.
 Firstly, because he is the person who insisted Labour support a second referendum.
-As 70% of Tory constituencies and 62% of Labour constituencies voted to leave the EU, Starmer’s insistence that Labour support an action which was opposed by a supermajority of voters guaranteed defeat for Labour at the 2019 election.
-Starmer tells the lie that Labour’s policies lost the election because he is responsible for the defeat and needs a scapegoat to avoid being held to account for keeping the Tories in power.
+As 70% of Tory constituencies and 62% of Labour constituencies voted to leave the EU, his insistence that Labour support an action opposed by a supermajority of voters guaranteed defeat for Labour at the 2019 election.
+Starmer tells the lie that Labour’s policies lost the election because he is responsible for the defeat and he needs a scapegoat to avoid being held to account for keeping the Tories in power.

-The second reason Starmer tells the lie is because the Blairites who advise and support him are ideologically opposed to the popular left-wing policies that won Labour 40% of the vote in 2017.
+The second reason Starmer tells the lie is because the Blairites who advise are ideologically opposed to the popular left-wing policies that won Labour 40% of the vote in 2017.
 Blairites largely accepted and built upon Thatcher’s neoliberal legacy, making left-wing policies like nationalisation an anathema to their political sensibilities.

-Having considered the reasons why Keir Starmer lies, I will finally turn to the question of why people believe his lies.
+Having considered the reasons why Keir Starmer lies, I will lastly turn to the question of why do people believe his lies?

 To work successfully, lies need two parties; liars and people willing to believe their lies.
-Starmer and the Blairites are the liars and Labour members who supported remaining in the EU are the people who are still willing to believe them.
+Starmer and the Blairites are the liars and Labour members who supported remaining in the EU are the people still willing to believe them.